Why Every Contractor Needs a Business Dashboard

 The bar is low.
 Most of your competitors are not tracking anything.
 Eighteen percent of small businesses admit to not tracking their finances at all.
 In construction specifically, fewer than 15 percent regularly look at their numbers.
 Just by checking five metrics once a week, you are ahead of 85 percent of the industry.

 You do not need to become a finance person.
 You do not need to love numbers.
 You need five cards on one screen, checked once a week, so that the slow leaks never turn into the flood that takes you under.
+And to be clear, once a week is enough.
+Daily check-ins are a different kind of avoidance, the same way obsessively refreshing your bank balance was when you were starting out.

 Frequently Asked Questions